 Inside: Preschool counting activities for kids.
 Hands-on learning using googly eyes.

-Lately googly eyes have been following me everywhere.
+Googly eyes have been following me everywhere. (just me?!)

 I found them calling my name at Office Depot, and then again at Dollar Tree.

 Well, googly eyes, I see you.
 I want you.
-You are now set up for a Breakfast Invitation on my kitchen table.
+You are now set up for a coutning invitation to play on my kitchen table.

 RELATED: Love counting?
 Block Line Counting is one of our favorite math games.

-Behind the scenes of this preschool counting activity is actually a big deal.
+This counting activity is such a big deal.

 This preschool counting game is also helping your preschooler understand number sense.